Linux environment

 I fell in love with Linux only when I reach my mid-30s.
 Love at the first sight does not apply in this situation.

 There are many Linux distributions and the exact reason for preferring Ubuntu is, none.
 I started Liunx-ing roughly 20 years ago and I was introduced to Redhat at the time.
-Then the next thing I remember is somewhere around 4, 5 years ago I was doing some and I would like to try my hand so I set up a dual boot Ubuntu at home.
-Of course there is something called by now but cheminformatics is still fascinating and super relevant especially if you work at molecular scale.
+Then the next thing I remember is somewhere around 4, 5 years ago I was doing some protein folding prediction and I would like to try my hand so I set up a dual boot Ubuntu at home.
+Of course there is something called Alphafold by now but cheminformatics is still fascinating and super relevant especially if you work at molecular scale.

 Essentially, you can make a bootable USB/DVD from the above site and plug and play Ubuntu.
 You can also try it right out using the media without installation.